CLI wrapperยถ

 ]

-Extra arguments after SCRIPT navigate into nested command groups:
+Extra arguments after SCRIPT navigate into nested command groups; the table then scopes to the resolved node:

-Target resolution follows the same order as wrap: console_scripts entry points, module:function notation, .py file paths, and Python module names.
+Target resolution follows the same order as the default mode: a console_scripts entry point, a local project directory, a .py file path, module:function notation, or a bare Python module name.

 When the resolved entry point is a wrapper function (not a Click command), the module is scanned for Click command instances.
 If a single command group is found, it is used automatically.
 If multiple candidates exist, the error message lists them so you can use explicit module:name notation: